齊藤 寛人 / Hiroto Saito Hiroto Saito

-Dr. Hiroto Saito is an assistant professor in the Research Center for Advanced Science and Technology at the University of Tokyo, Japan.
-He received his Ph.D. in Frontier Media Science from Graduate School of Advanced Mathematical Sciences, Meiji University, Japan.
-His research interests include human motor perception and learning, cognitive science about self-attribution and embodiment, and the design of human-computer interaction.
+Dr. Hiroto Saito is an Assistant Professor at the Research Center for Advanced Science and Technology (RCAST), The University of Tokyo, Japan.
+He received his Ph.D. in Frontier Media Science from the Graduate School of Advanced Mathematical Sciences, Meiji University, Japan.
+His research explores human motor perception and learning, self-attribution and embodiment in cognitive science, and the design of human–computer interaction systems.

 2019年明治大学大学院先端数理科学研究科博士後期課程修了.
 2019年東京大学先端科学技術研究センター特任研究員,2022年東京大学先端科学技術研究センター特任助教,2023年東京大学先端科学技術研究センター助教,現在に至る. 運動学習・運動知覚およびそれらの特性を利用したヒューマンコンピュータインタラクションの設計に関する研究に従事. 博士(理学).
 ACM・情報処理学会・VR学会・認知科学会・モーターコントロール研究会各会員.